 I also wanted to utilize mason jars since I have so many lying around in my cabinets.
 They make great storage for items such as these animal crackers where the bags have been open and only half full.

 Remember all of those plastic Walmart bags you saw on the pantry floor?
 Well every one of them fit in this handy plastic bag storage holder.
 A friend of the family made this for me probably 20 years ago.
-Since then, I have seen some awesome plastic bag holders like the ones below.
+Since then, I have seen some awesome plastic bag holders like these.
 I have also seen tissue boxes being used to house plastic bags.

 Don’t you love my chip clips?
 Why spend money on the fancy ones when you can use clothespins or clips from old hangers?
 I had my husband cut off the clips from some plastic hangers in my closet and presto!
 I had some sturdy chip clips.
 I stored these in the green basket you see here that I bought at the Dollar Store.